RoboticsChallenge/Assignment/Log/Readme.md

 Project day summeries
 ## 26/10/22
   - After debate, it was decided to fix the coordinate issues with model
     - issue with model was -x axis was forward.
-Due to the amount of manual changed that have been done this was only doable by hand.
+Due to the amount of manual changes that have been done to the model, axis change was only doable by hand.
     - Coordinate axis reworked.
 X axis now forward
     - This affects thrusters
     - ```/ros_robot/thrusters/right_thrust_cmd```      float 1 max forward, -1 max backwards.